Construction to start on flood defences

 Meanwhile, work is already underway to replace Spring Gardens Bridge.
 This will increase the capacity of the river downstream of the city, which will reduce flood water levels in St Asaph.

-Keith Ivens, Flood & Water Manager for North and Mid Wales for NRW, said: “This scheme will make a real difference to people living and working in St Asaph who suffered such devastating flooding in November 2012 and have lived with the threat of flooding for many years.
+Keith Ivens, Flood and Water Manager for North and Mid Wales for NRW, said: “This scheme will make a real difference to people living and working in St Asaph who suffered such devastating flooding in November 2012 and have lived with the threat of flooding for many years.

 “While we can’t always prevent flooding from happening, we believe we have a robust scheme for St Asaph that will significantly reduce the risk and provide effective, long-term, peace of mind for people in the city.